 Education On the Go

-We've made it easy for you to hear one or more of the best session from past Annual Assemblies.
-Each recording is an MP3 file, easily downloadable to your moble device.
+Hear one or more of the best sessions from past Annual Assemblies.
+Each recording is an MP3 file, so it's easily downloadable to your moble device.
+Available for purchase in the Online Store.

 Best of 2016